Folk dancing and the importance of other 'super-spreader' events - experience overseas

 well into the serious phase of Covid-19) and that might have attracted many young nurses!

 According to my contacts, this event is now being seen as possibly a key factor in some clusters.
-Other references are below - I'll maybe do translations later!
+Other references are below!

 Some graphics showing the importance of the R0 parameter in epidemiology - superbly presented and free to view.
 From The Washington Post.

 An inadequate discussion of super-spreaders - there are two issues - the infectivity of a specific person and the number of people in any closely connected group who mix intimately together.

 people being quarantined because of one 'super-spreader'.